abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/executeclasses.md

 ```

-Great!
-You can adjust the resources for your pod either by creating rules or by allowing your users to select from the resources already defined in a dictionary.
+You can adjust pod resources either by defining authentication rules that automatically assign an execute class, or by configuring `desktop.features_permissions` to allow users to select from the profiles defined in `executeclasses`.